Problems in Pucusana

 In addition to low wages, the fisherman do not have health benefits, insurance or compensation for injuries obtained while spending months out at sea.
 Many of the men in Pucusana have missing fingers, hands, arms or legs due to the dangers of commercial fishing.

 Another problem that Pucusana (and all of Peru) faces is the power of the Catholic faith.
 Peru is a religiously free country.
 Meaning you won’t be thrown in jail for whatever religion you choose to believe in.
-But the Catholic Church and Catholic Private Schools receive tremendous tax breaks and even receive money from the federal government to pay their workers and teachers; while no such deals exist for other religious churches or private schools.
+But the Catholic Church and Catholic Private Schools receive tremendous tax breaks and even receive money from the Peruvian government to pay for their workers and teachers, while no such deals exist for other religious churches or private schools.
 You’d think that since the government is paying for all of their taxes and teachers that the Catholic Schools would be free, but they are not.
 In fact, they charge high tuitions, and the Catholic Church pockets the majority of all money paid.
 This has enabled the Catholic Church to dominate education, religion and have tremendous political power.
 There is a joke in Peru that if you see an expensive car with tinted windows driving around your town, than the local Priest and some nuns are inside…

 50% of all girls in Peru between ages 15-19 will become pregnant out of marriage.

 75% of women (married and unwed) will have one if not two children before they are 20 years old.